Wow, this post has been a long time coming!

 YOU are in control of your body.
 YOU need to take responsibility by educating yourself on what you are putting into it.

 Sixty-two percent of women of reproductive age (age 15-44) are currently using contraception, the pill being the most commonly used form of birth control.

 For those of you that have been on the pill, I’m curious, did your doctor explain how the pill works?
 That it stops ovulation, menstruation and natural cyclical change altogether?
-While also depleting the body of key micronutrients (like vitamin B6, B12, magnesium, folic acid, zinc, selenium, vitamin E, etc) that keep hormones in balance in the first place?
+While also depleting the body of key micronutrients (like vitamin B2, vitamin B6, vitamin B12, vitamin C, vitamin E, magnesium, folic acid, zinc, and selenium) that keep hormones in balance in the first place?

 In my 10 years on the pill, not one doctor relayed any of this.
 I also didn’t know what to ask because I was young and wasn’t sure how the pill worked exactly nor did I care.
 Talk about lack of education and awareness.
 What multiple gynecologists said to me?
 The pill would balance my hormones (how ironic), clear up my skin and eliminate cramps, which brings me to my next point.

 - Are you experiencing acne?
 Get on the pill.

 - Do you have painful menstrual cramps or periods?
 Get on the pill.